rf-/roadshow/README.md

 Now you can just use `roadshow run` to run your tests across both versions.

-## Example: Testing Ruby code with database dependencies
+## Example: Testing code with database dependencies

 This is similar to the last example, but uses supporting containers -- a MySQL instance in one scenario and a PostgresQL instance in the other.